Rokasl/CS408_project/report/source/12_chapter_5.md

   | {prev: JSStack, frame: JSFrame }
 ```

-Stacks frame type, which determines the operation that needs to be done when current computation is
+Stack's frame type, which determines the operation that needs to be done when current computation is
 equal to "value".
-The next operation is determined by the "tag" value, so if the "tag" is equal to
+The operation is decided depending on the value of the "tag", so if the "tag" is equal to
 "car", the machine will expect that "env" and "cdr" values are defined as well.

 ```javascript